tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 ![A screenshot of Google Chrome's Developer Tools with the `sessionid` cookie highlighted.](images/ch10-sessionid.png)

 I> ### Without Cookies
 I> An alternative way of persisting state information *without cookies* is to encode the Session ID within the URL.
 For example, you may have seen PHP pages with URLs like this one: `http://www.site.com/index.php?sessid=someseeminglyrandomandlongstring1234`.
 This means you don't need to store cookies on the client machine, but the URLs become pretty ugly.
-These URLs go against the principles of Django - clean, human-friendly URLs.
+These URLs go against the principles of Django, which is to provide clean, simple and human-friendly URLs.

 ## Setting up Sessions in Django
 Although this should already be setup and working correctly, it's nevertheless good practice to learn which Django modules provide which functionality.
-In the case of sessions, Django provides [middleware](https://docs.djangoproject.com/en/1.9/topics/http/middleware/) that implements session functionality.
+In the case of sessions, Django provides [middleware](https://docs.djangoproject.com/en/2.0/topics/http/middleware/) that implements session functionality.

 To check that everything is in order, open your Django project's `settings.py` file.
 Within the file, locate the `MIDDLEWARE` list.
 You should find within this list a module represented by the string `django.contrib.sessions.middleware.SessionMiddleware`.
 If you can't see it, add it to the list now.
 It is the `SessionMiddleware` middleware that enables the creation of unique `sessionid` cookies.

 The `SessionMiddleware` is designed to work flexibly with different ways to store session information.
 There are many approaches that can be taken - you could store everything in a file, in a database, or even in a in-memory cache.
 The most straightforward approach is to use the `django.contrib.sessions` application to store session information in a Django model/database (specifically, the model `django.contrib.sessions.models.Session`).
 To use this approach, you'll also need to make sure that `django.contrib.sessions` is in the `INSTALLED_APPS` tuple of your Django project's `settings.py` file.
 Remember, if you add the application now, you'll need to update your database with the usual migration commands.

 T> ### Caching Sessions
 T> If you want faster performance, you may want to consider a cached approach for storing session information.
-You can check out the [official Django documentation for advice on cached sessions](https://docs.djangoproject.com/en/1.9/topics/http/sessions/#using-cached-sessions).
+You can check out the [Django documentation for advice on cached sessions](https://docs.djangoproject.com/en/2.0/topics/http/sessions/#using-cached-sessions).

 ## A Cookie Tasting Session
 While all modern Web browsers support cookies, certain cookies may get blocked depending on your browser's security level.
 Check that you've enabled support for cookies before continuing.
 It's likely however that everything is ready for you to proceed.